Skip to main

 Steven Speilberg’s life’s work was to visually archive testimony from survivors of the Holocaust.
 With over 55,000 recordings in 44 languages from 65 countries, the Shoah Foundation at the University of Southern California, has over 115,000 hours of indexed, searchable content that can be used by anyone interested in learning and teaching about the Holocaust and genocide.
 This video describes the archives and emphasizes the impact of teaching about intolerance and racial hatred:

 The link above takes you directly to the list of resources on the homepage where you will see the statement, “Facing History and Ourselves uses lessons of history to challenge teachers and their students to stand up to bigotry and hate.”
 The site is loaded with lessons, videos, and information to help educators teach about the impact of bigotry and hatred.
-The website includes tips for discussing difficult topics in the lesson, “Preparing Students for Difficult Conversations.”
+The website includes tips for discussing difficult topics in the lesson, “Preparing Students for Difficult Conversations(Open Link in new tab).”

 Formerly known as Teaching Tolerance, the Learning for Justice website includes grade specific lessons about the Holocaust.
 This website includes a gold mine of resources that can be easily applied to your classroom curriculum.